xyl-lab/MiPM/README.md

 # Source code file directory description
 * **Dataset**：Save the datasets collected during the three phases of the Zhang Jinggao open caisson sinking: Phase1, Phase2, and Phase3.
-Each dataset contains two csv files, namely the bottom structure stress data `stress.csv` and the caisson sinking attitude data `targets.csv`.
-Also contains the SML2010 dataset `sml2010.csv`
+Each phase dataset contains two csv files, namely the bottom structure stress data `stress.csv`, which is used as the exogenous driving series, and the open caisson sinking attitude data `targets.csv`, which is used as the predicted target series.
+The `sml2010` folder includes two csv files, which are the surrounding environment data `Environment.csv` as the exogenous driving series and the indoor temperature data `Temperature.csv` as the prediction target series.
 * **logfiles**：Save the parameter adjustment process of the MiPM model four-fold cross validation
 * **networks**：Save the MiPM model structure and the related files of the LSTM model structure, where `net.py` and `layer.py` save the MiPM model structure, and `LSTMModel.py` saves the LSTM model structure
 * **pictures**：Save the images used in the `README` file